danilosoarespinheiro/MemoryNoteCleanSolid/README.md

 # MemoryNote
 > A MemoryNote built using Clean Architecture, MVVM and dependency injection.
-Just for study purposes
+Just for study purposes.

 ![license][license-url]
 ![kotlin][language-url]